jgregori/Bb_rest_helper/README.md

 1. **Get_Config.** This class is used to get configuration variables (url,key,secret)from an external configuration file in Json format.
 If you are             authenticating for more than one API (i.e. Learn and Collaborate) you will need separate configuration files (i.e. learn_config.json and collab_config.json).
 2. **Auth_Helper.** This class is used to get the token that then will be used in the API calls.
 Provides different methods for the different APIs.
 3. **Bb_Requests.** This class is used to simplify calls to the Blackboard Rest APIs.
 Provides methods for GET, POST, PUT, PATCH and DELETE requests.
-4. **Bb_Utils.** A set of convenience functions (Logging,printing, checking courses...), this will be extended over time.
+4. **Bb_Utils.** A set of convenience functions (Logging, printing...), this will be extended over time.
 5. **Ally_Helper** This class is used to simplify interaction with Ally as a service, includes methods to authenticate, upload a file, check processing status and retrieve the feedback.
-As it is an initial release for this API with limited features, it is implemented as a separate class to provide easier access to these methods rather than having to code them manually or with the Bb_helper library.
+As it is an initial release for this API with limited features, it is implemented as a separate class to provide easier access to these methods rather than having to code them manually or with the Bb_rest_helper library.

 # SETUP.
 Make sure you are at least in Python 3.7+!

 The first step is to get the right credentials for the API that you will be using.
-Depending on the API, the process may be a bit different
+Depending on the API, the process may be a bit different, we offer a summary, but please check docs.blackboard.com for the full picture.

 ## For Blackboard Learn:
 1. **Register a new application** in the Blackboard developer portal (developer.blackboard.com), grab key, secret and application id.
 2. **Configure the application in your Learn instance**.
-You will need the application id and a user with the right permissions.
-DO NOT USE AN ADMIN USER!
+You will need the application id and a user with the right permissions. **DO NOT USE AN ADMIN USER!**
 3. **Fill the configuration template (config.json).** You may want to rename to "learn_config.json" to keep track of the changes.

 ## For Blackboard Collaborate: